Radio Operator

 Working Hours

 Your working hours will depend on the environment you work in.
-As mentioned earlier, there are many environments that a Radio Operator can work in, however you should expect a traditional 9am-5pm job to be probable for you.
+As mentioned earlier, there are many environments that a Radio Operator can work in, however you should expect the typical working hours for a radio operator in South Africa to be 40–45 hours per week, spread over five days.

 Expected Salary